alstat/Yunir.jl/docs/src/man/text_alignment.md

 f2, a2, xy2 = plot(res, idx; midstyles=(color=(:red, 0.7), linewidth=0.1))
 f2
 ```
 The `idx` contains the indices of the pairwise alignment with score lower than 1150.
+The orange line in the reference plot indicates the end of line of the reference text.